cerndigitalmemory/oais-platform/README.md

 ### Django

-To run these commands inside a Docker container, prefix them with `docker exec -it oais_django`.
+To run these commands inside a Docker container, run it in the container shell with `docker exec -it oais_django sh`.

 ```bash
 # python manage.py showmigrations